seqan/seqan3/doc/tutorial/search/index.md

 ## Controlling the search output

-When calling the search algorithm, a lazy range over seqan3::search_result objects is returned each representing a single hit.
+When calling the search algorithm, a lazy range over seqan3::search_result objects is returned.
+Each result object represents a single hit.
 This means that merely calling the seqan3::search algorithm will do nothing except configuring the search algorithm based on the given search configuration, query and index.
 Only when iterating over the lazy search result range, the actual search for every query is triggered.
 We have done this automatically in the previous examples when